Learn about actual and potential costs

 What should my Electronic Medical Records Software RFP include?

-Buyers should provide their budget for the purchase of electronic medical records software.
+Buyers should provide their budget for the purchase of EMR software.

 Buyers should indicate their preferred terms for invoicing frequency and payment method.